soufi-43/DatabaseBackupWinService/README.md

-# Database Backup Windows Service
+# Database Backup Service

 ## Overview
-This Windows Service automates SQL Server database backups at a specified interval.
-It logs all operations and can run interactively in console mode for debugging.
+The **Database Backup Service** is a Windows Service that automates SQL Server database backups, ensuring data reliability and security.
+This project demonstrates expertise in .NET development, Windows Services, and SQL Server management, with a focus on automation, error handling, and system resilience.

 ## Features

-### 1. Automated Backups
+### ✅ Automated Database Backups
-- Performs a full backup of a specified SQL Server database.
+- Performs full backups of a specified SQL Server database.
-- Saves backup files in a designated folder with a timestamp.
+- Saves backup files with timestamped filenames for easy tracking.
+- Configurable backup intervals (default: every 60 minutes).

-### 2. Dynamic Configuration
+### ⚙️ Dynamic Configuration
-Configured via `App.config`:
+- Uses **App.config** to allow seamless configuration of:
-- **Database Connection String**
+  - **Database Connection String** – Define the SQL Server instance and database.
-- **Backup Folder Path**
+  - **Backup Folder Path** – Specify where backups are stored.
-- **Log Folder Path**
+  - **Log Folder Path** – Keep detailed logs of operations.
-- **Backup Interval (in minutes)**
+  - **Backup Interval** – Set the frequency of backups in minutes.

-#### Example Configuration:
+Example **App.config** settings:
 ```xml
 <appSettings>
     <add key="ConnectionString" value="Server=YOUR_SERVER;Database=YOUR_DATABASE;Integrated Security=True;" />